U.S. Department of State Seal

 Hong Kong Passport

-For information on how to apply for a U.S. passport, please see the U.S. Consulate General in Hong Kong’s website: https://hk.usconsulate.gov/u-s-citizen-services/passports/minor-passports/
+For information on how to apply for a U.S. passport, please see U.S. Consulate General Hong Kong’s website: https://hk.usconsulate.gov/minor-passports/

 U.S. Immigrant Visa

-After you obtain the new birth certificate and passport for your child you need to apply for a U.S. immigrant visa for your child from the U.S. Consulate in Hong Kong.
-After the adoption or custody for purposes of emigration and adoption is granted, visit the U.S Consulate for a final review of the case, and if applicable, the issuance of a U.S. Hague Adoption Certificate or Hague Custody Certificate, the final approval of the Form I-800 petition, and to obtain your child’s immigrant visa.
+After you obtain the new birth certificate and passport for your child, you will then need to apply for a U.S. immigrant visa for your child from U.S. Consulate General Hong Kong if you intend to bring your child to reside in the United States with you.
+After the adoption or custody for purposes of emigration and adoption is granted, visit the U.S. Embassy/Consulate for a final review of the case, the issuance of a U.S. Hague Adoption Certificate or Hague Custody Certificate, the final approval of the Form I-800 petition, and, if applicable, to obtain your child’s immigrant visa.
 This immigrant visa allows your child to travel home with you and be admitted to the United States as your child.
-Please contact the U.S. Consulate in Hong Kong https://hk.usconsulate.gov/visas/visa-inquiry-form to schedule your child’s immigrant visa appointment.
+Please contact U.S. Consulate General Hong Kong by email at https://hk.usconsulate.gov/visa-navigator/ to schedule your child’s immigrant visa appointment.
 As part of this process, you must provide the consular officer with the Panel Physician’s medical report on the child if you did not provide it during the Form I-800 provisional approval stage.
-Read more about the Medical Examination.
+Read more about the Medical Examination

-Upon receipt of the case at post, the Consular Section generally notifies the petitioner.
+Upon receipt of the case at post, U.S. Consulate General Hong Kong generally notifies the petitioner.
 Visa issuance after the final interview generally takes 24 hours.
 It is not usually possible to provide the visa to adoptive parents on the same day as the immigrant visa interview.
-You should verify current processing times with the U.S. Consulate in Hong Kong before making final travel arrangements.
+You should verify current processing times with U.S. Consulate General Hong Kong before making final travel arrangements.
 Additional information on immigrant visa processing can be found on our website.

 Traveling Abroad